kaisenlinux/manpages-dev/category/TCP/socat.md

        ABSTRACT-RECV:<string>

        ABSTRACT-CLIENT:<string>
-              The ABSTRACT addresses are almost identical to the related UNIX addresses except that they do not address file system based sockets but  an  alternate
-              UNIX  domain  address space.
+              The ABSTRACT addresses are almost identical to the related UNIX addresses except that they do not address file system based sockets but an alternate UNIX domain  address  space.
               To  achieve  this  the socket address strings are prefixed with "\0" internally.
 This feature is available (only?) on Linux.
 Option groups are the same as with the related UNIX addresses, except that the ABSTRACT addresses are not member of the NAMED group.

 ADDRESS OPTIONS
        Address options can be applied to address specifications to influence the process of opening the addresses and the properties of the resulting data channels.

        For technical reasons not every option can be applied to every address type; e.g., applying a socket option to a regular file will fail.
-To catch  most  use‐ less  combinations  as early as in the open phase, the concept of option groups was introduced.
+To catch most useless combinations as early  as in  the open phase, the concept of option groups was introduced.
 Each option belongs to one or more option groups.
 Options can be used only with address types that support at least one of their option groups (but see option -g).

        Address options have data types that their values must conform to.
 Every address option consists of just a keyword or a keyword followed by "=value", where value must conform  to  the options  type.
 Some address options manipulate parameters of system calls; e.g., option sync sets the O_SYNC flag with the open() call.
-Other options cause a system or library call; e.g., with option `ttl=value’ the setsockopt(fd, SOL_IP, IP_TTL, value, sizeof(int))  call  is  applied.
+Other options cause a system or library call;
-       Other  options  set internal socat variables that are used during data transfer; e.g., `crnl’ causes explicit character conversions.
+       e.g., with option `ttl=value’ the setsockopt(fd, SOL_IP, IP_TTL, value, sizeof(int)) call is applied.
+Other options set internal socat variables that are used  during  data  transfer;
+       e.g.,  `crnl’  causes  explicit character conversions.
 A few options have more complex implementations; e.g., su-d (substuser-delayed) inquires some user and group infos, stores them, and applies them later after a possible chroot() call.

-       If  multiple  options are given to an address, their sequence in the address specification has (almost) no effect on the sequence of their execution/applica‐ tion.
+       If multiple options are given to an address, their sequence in the address specification has (almost) no effect on the sequence of their execution/application.
 Instead, socat has built in an option phase model that tries to bring the options in a useful order.
-Some options exist in different forms  (e.g.,  un‐ link, unlink-early, unlink-late) to control the time of their execution.
+Some options exist in different forms (e.g., unlink, unlink-early, unlink-late) to control the time of their execution.

        If the same option is specified more than once within one address specification, with equal or different values, the effect depends on the kind of option.
 Options resulting in function calls  like  setsockopt() cause multiple invocations.
-With options that set parameters for a required call like open() or set in‐ ternal flags, the value of the last option occurrence is effective.
+With options that set parameters for a required call like open() or set internal flags, the value of the last option occurrence is effective.

        The existence or semantics of many options are system dependent.
 Socat usually does NOT try to emulate missing libc or kernel features, it just provides an interface to the  underlying system.
 So, if an operating system lacks a feature, the related option is simply not available on this platform.

        The  following  paragraphs  introduce just the more common address options.
 For a more comprehensive reference and to find information about canonical option names, alias names, option phases, and platforms see file xio.help.

        FD option group

        This option group contains options that are applied to a UN*X style file descriptor, no matter how it was generated.
 Because all current socat address types are file descriptor based, these options may be applied to any address.
        Note:  Some  of  these options are also member of another option group, that provides another, non-fd based mechanism.
-For these options, it depends on the ac‐ tual address type and its option groups which mechanism is used.
+For these options, it depends on the actual address type and its option groups which mechanism is used.
 The second, non-fd based mechanism is prioritized.

        cloexec=<bool>
               Sets the FD_CLOEXEC flag with the fcntl() system call to value <bool>.
 If set, the file descriptor is closed on exec() family function calls.
 Socat internally handles this  flag for the fds it controls, so in most cases there will be no need to apply this option.

        setlk  Tries  to  set  a  discretionary  write  lock to the whole file using the fcntl(fd, F_SETLK, ...)  system call.
-If the file is already locked, this call re‐ sults  in  an  error.
-On Linux, when the file permissions for group are "S" (g-x,g+s), and the file system is locally mounted with the "mand" option, the lock is mandatory, i.e. prevents other processes from opening the file.
+If the file is already locked, this call results in an error.
+On
+              Linux, when the file permissions for group are "S" (g-x,g+s), and the file system is locally mounted with the "mand" option, the lock is mandatory, i.e. prevents other processes from opening the file.

        setlkw Tries  to  set a discretionary waiting write lock to the whole file using the fcntl(fd, F_SETLKW, ...)  system call.
 If the file is already locked, this call blocks.
 See option setlk for information about making this lock mandatory.

        setlk-rd
               Tries to set a discretionary read lock to the whole file using the fcntl(fd, F_SETLK, ...)  system call.
 If the file is already write locked, this call results in an error.
 See option setlk for information about making this lock mandatory.

        setlkw-rd
               Tries to set a discretionary waiting read lock to the whole file using the fcntl(fd, F_SETLKW, ...)  system call.
 If the file is already write locked, this call blocks.
-See option setlk for information about making this lock mandatory.
+See op‐ tion setlk for information about making this lock mandatory.

        flock-ex
               Tries to set a blocking exclusive advisory lock to the file using the flock(fd, LOCK_EX) system call.
 Socat hangs in this call if the file is locked by another process.

        flock-ex-nb
               Tries to set a nonblocking exclusive advisory lock to the file using the flock(fd, LOCK_EX|LOCK_NB) system call.
 If the file is already locked, this option results in an error.

        flock-sh
               Tries to set a blocking shared advisory lock to the file using the flock(fd, LOCK_SH) system call.
 Socat hangs in this call if the file is locked by another process.

        flock-sh-nb
               Tries to set a nonblocking shared advisory lock to the file using the flock(fd, LOCK_SH|LOCK_NB) system call.
-If the file is already locked, this  op‐ tion results in an error.
+If the file is already locked, this option results in an error.

        lock   Sets a blocking lock on the file.
 Uses the setlk or flock mechanism depending on availability on the particular platform.
-If both are available, the
-              POSIX variant (setlkw) is used.
+If both are available, the POSIX  variant  (setlkw)  is used.

        user=<user>
               Sets  the <user> (owner) of the stream.
-If the address is member of the NAMED option group, socat uses the chown() system call after opening the  file or  binding  to the UNIX domain socket (race condition!).
+If the address is member of the NAMED option group, socat uses the chown() system call after opening the file or binding to the UNIX do‐ main socket (race condition!).
 Without filesystem entry, socat sets the user of the stream using the fchown() system call.
 These calls might require root privilege.

        user-late=<user>
               Sets the owner of the fd to <user> with the fchown() system call after opening or connecting the channel.
 This is useful only on file system entries.

        group=<group>
               Sets the <group> of the stream.
 If the address is member of the NAMED option group, socat uses the chown() system call after opening the file or  binding  to  the  UNIX  domain socket (race condition!).
 Without filesystem entry, socat sets the group of the stream with the fchown() system call.
-              These calls might require group membership or root privilege.
+These calls might require group membership or root privi‐ lege.

        group-late=<group>
               Sets the group of the fd to <group> with the fchown() system call after opening or connecting the channel.
-This is useful only  on  file  system  en‐ tries.
+This is useful only on file system entries.

        mode=<mode>
               Sets the <mode> [mode_t] (permissions) of the stream.
 If the address is member of the NAMED option group and uses the open() or creat() call, the mode is  applied  with  these.
               If the address is member of the NAMED option group without using these system calls, socat uses the chmod() system call after opening the filesystem entry or binding to the UNIX domain socket (race condition!).
-Otherwise, socat sets the mode of the stream using fch‐ mod() .
+Otherwise, socat sets the mode of the stream using fchmod() .
 These calls might require ownership or root privilege.

        perm-late=<mode>
               Sets the permissions of the fd to value <mode> [mode_t] using the fchmod() system call after opening or connecting the channel.
 This is useful only on file system entries.

        append=<bool>
               Always writes data to the actual end of file.
 If the address is member of the OPEN option group, socat uses the O_APPEND flag with the open() system call (example).
 Otherwise, socat applies the fcntl(fd, F_SETFL, O_APPEND) call.

        nonblock=<bool>
               Tries  to  open or use file in nonblocking mode.
 Its only effects are that the connect() call of TCP addresses does not block, and that opening a named pipe for reading does not block.
 If the address is member of the OPEN option group, socat uses the O_NONBLOCK flag with the open() system call.
-Oth‐ erwise, socat applies the fcntl(fd, F_SETFL, O_NONBLOCK) call.
+Otherwise, socat applies the  fcntl(fd,  F_SETFL,  O_NON‐
+              BLOCK) call.

        binary Opens the file in binary mode to avoid implicit line terminator conversions (Cygwin).